zianglih/OoO-Processor-Report/README.md

   - Be careful with aggresive d-cache forwarding
 - Register Zero Forwarding/Ready Bit/Valid Bit/...
-- Load Store Queue Rollback entry with in-flight dcache request
+- Load Store Queue Rollback entry with in-flight dcache request It's possible that a load request in LSQ is rollback while LSQ is sending memory request for it.
+Therefore when LSQ received the response the LSQ entry of the index recorded when issuing memory request is no longer the original reqeust.
+Since it's required by D-Cache that LSQ must holds the request until received the response, LSQ must keeps holding the D-Cache request while internally marked the request as invalid such that the response could be safely discarded when received in the future.

 ## Analysis